 THE MEANING OF THE NDSU SYMBOL

-Throughout history, people have used symbols to identify
+Throughout history, people have used symbols to identify themselves.

-that tell you the stranger in front of you is a friend.
+the stranger in front of you is a friend.

 Throughout history, people have used symbols to identify themselves.
 We use a braid to demonstrate our commitment to the way a diverse group of strands can come together to make something strong and sure.
 We use a braid to symbolize the many different fabrics out of which the disability cloth is made.
 We use a braid to symbolize the many different threads in our communities that, together, make a thick rope.